Tokugawa Ieyasu: Death of Hideyoshi and Toshiie

 The next day, the seven generals surrounded Fushimi Castle with their soldiers as they knew Mitsunari was hiding there.
 Ieyasu, who was in charge of political affairs in Fushimi Castle at that moment, attempted to arbitrate the situation.
 The seven generals requested Ieyasu hand over Mitsunari, which Ieyasu refused.
 Ieyasu then negotiated a promise to let Mitsunari retire and to review the assessment of the Battle of Ulsan Castle in Korea.
 Ieyasu had his second son, Yūki Hideyasu, escort Mitsunari to Sawayama Castle.
 (Note: historian Watanabe Daimon stated from the primary and secondary sources text about the accident this was more of legal conflict between those generals with Mitsunari, rather than conspiracy to murder him.
 The role of Ieyasu here was not to physically protect Mitsunari from any physical harm from them, but to mediate the complaints of those generals.)
 (Note: Historians viewed this incident were not just simply personal problems between those seven generals against Mitsunari, as it was viewed as an extension of the political rivalries between the Tokugawa faction and the anti-Tokugawa faction which was led by Mitsunari.
 Following this incident, those military figures on bad terms with Mitsunari would support Ieyasu later during the conflict of Sekigahara between the Eastern army led by Tokugawa Ieyasu and the Western army led by Ishida Mitsunari.
-Muramatsu Shunkichi, writer of "The Surprising Colors and Desires of the Heroes of Japanese History and violent womens”, gave his assessment that the reason of Mitsunari failure in his war against Ieyasu was due to his unpopularity among the major political figures of that time.)
+Muramatsu Shunkichi, writer of The Surprising Passions and Desires of the Heroes and Heroines of Japanese History, gave his assessment that the reason of Mitsunari failure in his war against Ieyasu was due to his unpopularity among the major political figures of that time.)